-Design and Culture, the official journal of the Design Studies Forum, is an interdisciplinary peer-reviewed journal published three times annually by Bloomsbury Publishing.
+Design and Culture, the official journal of the Design Studies Forum, is an interdisciplinary peer-reviewed journal published three times annually by Taylor & Francis.

 Design and Culture explores the dynamic, contingent relationships between design and its many cultural contexts.
 Encompassing the numerous professional, quasi-professional, and amateur fields of design, the journal identifies and explores cultures of design and designs of culture, investigating the tensions often encountered between critical, analytical, and intellectual activity and traditional studio-based endeavors.